foambubble/foam/packages/foam-vscode/test-data/__scaffold__/Note being referred as angel.md

-# Note being refered as angel
+# Note being referred as angel

 This is just a link target for now.